xinhuang/xinhuang.github.com/resume.md

 * **Individually replaced computation engine by re-writing using Intel's tbb::flow::graph, reduced lines of code by 90%, achieving same performance and correctness**
 * **Optimized geophysical algorithms by using SSE2/AVX, performance improved by 20%**
-* Profiled computation engine and investigated performance bottleneck
+* Profiled computation engine using Intel vTune and investigated performance bottleneck
 * Created fast instrumentation and tracing library to collect performance data during execution for C/C++
 * Mentored interns from Tsinghua HPC lab on how to improve computation running speed